Creamy dandelion soup is a nourishing and cleansing anti-inflammatory treat that is satisfying and delicious.

 - 1 tbsp lemon juice (freshly squeezed)

 - Pour the water into a pot and set it to boil under the lid.
 Peel Hannah sweet potato and chop it into cubes.
-Add chopped sweet potatoes, dry parsley, and Herbs de Provence into boiling water and set to cook under the lid on medium heat.
+Add chopped sweet potatoes, dry parsley, Herbs de Provence, and dandelion root (optional) into boiling water and set to cook under the lid on medium heat.

 - Finely chop dandelion greens